trevorkafka/notes/content/Quadratic Functions - Three Forms.md

 ## Converting from Standard Form to Factored Form

 If the standard form quadratic $y = ax^2 + bx + c$ can be easily factored by hand using standard techniques, go ahead and factor it by hand.
-However, there are often situations where quadradic expressions are too difficult to factor by hand.
-In those situations, use the quadradic formula.
+However, there are often situations where quadratic expressions are too difficult to factor by hand.
+In those situations, use the quadratic formula to determine the values of $x_1$ and $x_2$ in order to write the factored form (these represent the $x$ intercepts).

 >[!note] Quadradic Formula (formula for finding the $x$ intercepts $x_1$ and $x_2$ from standard form)
 >$$